open-mpi/ompi/docs/faq/debugging.rst

 .. code-block:: sh

-   shell$ mpirun -np 2 valgrind ./my_app
+   shell$ mpirun -n 2 valgrind ./my_app

 Or if you enabled Memchecker, but you don't want to check the application at this time, then just run your application as